Opentrons/opentrons/api/docs/v2/index.rst

             d.
 Dropping the tip in the trash.

-There is much more that the Opentrons robots and the API can do!
+There is much more that Opentrons robots and the API can do!
 The :ref:`v2-atomic-commands`, :ref:`v2-complex-commands`, and :ref:`new_modules` pages cover many of these functions.

 More Resources